jose987654/kodi-test/DIRECT_INSTALL_GUIDE.md

-# Installing Seedr Add-on Directly from GitHub URL
+# Installing Seedr Add-on Directly from GitHub Pages

-This guide will walk you through adding the GitHub repository as a source in Kodi and installing the Seedr add-on directly.
+This guide will walk you through adding the GitHub Pages repository as a source in Kodi and installing the Seedr add-on directly.

-## Method 1: Add GitHub as a File Source
+## Method 1: Add GitHub Pages as a File Source

 1. Open Kodi
 2. Go to Settings (gear icon)